PIPELINE EASEMENTS AND PIPELINE RIGHT-OF-WAY AGREEMENTS

-Energy companies feverishly drilling Marcellus Shale gas wells across Pennsylvania now face the pressing challenge of moving the natural gas from producing wells to areas of consumption throughout the country.
-Pipeline installation companies are contacting landowners and working on constructing a network of gathering pipelines from well sites to feed into the Tennessee Pipeline and other major transportation pipelines and ultimately to the final consumer.
+Energy companies drilling Marcellus Shale and Utica Shale gas wells across Pennsylvania now face the pressing challenge of moving natural gas from producing wells to areas of consumption throughout the country.
+Natural gas and pipeline installation companies are feverishly acquiring easement rights from landowners and constructing a vast network of gathering and transportation pipelines.
+This natural gas pipeline infrastructure is used to transport natural gas and liquids from well sites to major Interstate Transmission Pipelines and ultimately to the final consumer.

 Pipeline company “landmen” are knocking on landowner’s doors across Pennsylvania with skilfully drafted Pipeline Right of Way Agreements in hand seeking to secure permanent Pipeline Rights-of-Way and Easements.
 Company landmen are experienced and specially trained in the art of communication and persuasion when offering and negotiating one-sided Pipeline Agreements that strongly benefit the company with little to no protections for the landowner.

 Pipeline Right-of-Way Agreements presented by landmen are carefully crafted by experienced gas and pipeline company attorneys to maximize benefits for the gas and pipeline companies.
 Pipeline Agreements presented by companies typically fail to fairly compensate landowners and lack the necessary terms and Addendum language protect the landowner from potential liability and unforeseen consequences on their land.

 If you are approached by a company seeking a Pipeline Right-of-Way Easement Agreement, you should immediately seek a qualified and highly experienced oil and gas attorney to represent or assist you in negotiating for the highest possible compensation and the most favorable Pipeline Agreement Addendum available.
 Do not repeat the costly mistakes that other landowners have made by attempting to go through this very important process alone.